 Two or three paddlers share an escort boat and a board.
 Paddlers jump in the water to switch, and can make exchanges whenever they want.
-This is a great way to participate if you want to share an escort boat, or if you’re not ready for a full 32 miles, but still want to experience the open water.
-Oh, and it’s really fun!
+This is a great way to participate if you want to share an escort boat, or if you’re not ready for a full 32 miles, but still want to take on the big one.

 Register early to be sure you get a spot on the start line.